zowe/zowe-install-packaging/README.md

 ## Building

 Zowe-Install-Packaging is composed of multiple sub-modules and directories which drive the aggregation of individual Zowe components into a final distributable package users can take to install on their mainframe systems.
 This repository contains pipeline definitions, pipeline implementation details, simple component provenance information, scripts which improve the install and configuration of Zowe, test suites, and more artifacts related to the final package formats.
 There is no individual build for the entire repository, but instead multiple related builds that require different aspects of the repository.
 To see more about these builds, check our Github Actions definition [here](./.github/workflows/).
-To see more about whats in the repository, see [the repository overview](./docs/repos/overview.md).
+To see more about whats in the repository, see [our repository doc](./docs/README.md).
 To verify code changes, open a PR and request a review from one of the contact points below.
-See more about PRs and builds [here](./docs/broken_link).

 ## Running Zowe